 Our latest Bridging the Gap films are beginning to make their way in the world and we’ll be able to announce some selections to festivals soon!

-The audience at the World Premiere screening were partial to a special bit of information that we’d like to now share with you all.
-The theme for the next round of Bridging the Gap is …*drumroll please* … RED!
+But we’d now like to share a special bit of information with you all.
+The theme for the next round of Bridging the Gap is …*drumroll please* … TURBULENCE!

 Our Director, Noe Mendelle had these inspirational words for all you potential applicants: